Bougainville conflict

-Historical background (1930–1988)
+Background

+Bougainville is an autonomous region of Papua New Guinea, consisting of the main islands of Bougainville and Buka and numerous smaller islands.
+Geographically they form part of the Solomon Islands archipelago, but are politically separate from the independent country of Solomon Islands.
+Bougainville was part of German New Guinea, a protectorate of Imperial Germany, from the late 1800s until it was occupied by Australia after the outbreak of World War I in 1914.
+Australia was assigned a League of Nations mandate over German New Guinea in the Treaty of Versailles in 1919.
 Under Australian rule, lode gold was first discovered on Bougainville in 1930.
-The discovery of vast copper ore deposits in the Crown Prince Range on Bougainville Island during the 1960s led to the establishment of the huge Bougainville Copper Mine by the Australian company Conzinc Rio Tinto.
-The Panguna mine began production in 1972 under the management of Bougainville Copper Ltd, with the government of Papua New Guinea as a 20% shareholder.
-At the time, the Panguna mine was the largest open cut mine in the world.
-It produced more than 45% of Papua New Guinea's national export revenue and was vitally important to the economy.
+The discovery of vast copper ore deposits in the Crown Prince Range on Bougainville island during the 1960s led to the establishment of the huge Panguna mine by the Australian company Conzinc Rio Tinto.
+In 1972, the Panguna mine began production under the management of Bougainville Copper Ltd, with the government of Papua New Guinea as a 20% shareholder.
+At the time, the Panguna mine was the largest open cut mine in the world and produced more than 45% of Papua New Guinea's export revenue, making it vitally important to the national economy.

-The mine recruited thousands of workers to the island, mostly Papua New Guineans, whom the Bougainvilleans referred to as "red-skins" because of their skin colour.
-By contrast, most native people of the island identify as black.
+Conflict began to emerge in Bougainville from the start of mining operations at Panguna as the mine recruited thousands of migrant workers to the island.
+Most were Papua New Guineans from the mainland, whom the Bougainvilleans referred to as "red-skins" because of their skin colour.
+By contrast, most native people of the island identified as "black."
 Many "white-skins", mostly Australian nationals, also came to work at the mine.
-The Bougainvilleans wanted neither the migrants nor immigrants on their land.
-They especially resented the "red-skins," because of cultural differences between the groups.

-Conflict began to emerge from the start of mining operations at Panguna.
-Many of the local landowners were opposed to the mine because it attracted an influx of workers from other parts of PNG.
-They were also concerned about adverse environmental effects, while most of the mine profits left the island.
-Prior to Papua New Guinea's independence in 1975, Bougainville Island had attempted to secede and become independent.
-Its representatives reached an agreement with the Australian administration for further decentralization, which satisfied concerns at the time.
+The Bougainvilleans wanted neither the migrants nor immigrants on their land, especially the "red-skins" who they resented because of cultural differences between the groups.
+Many of the local landowners were opposed to the mine because it attracted an influx of immigrant workers, the adverse environmental effects, and that most of the mine's profits left the island.
+Prior to Papua New Guinea's independence in 1975, Bougainville Island had attempted to secede from Papua New Guinea until representatives reached an agreement with the Australian administration for further decentralization, which satisfied concerns at the time.